Chicago (poem)

 The Chicago Poems and its follow-up volumes of verse, Cornhuskers (1918) and Smoke and Steel (1920), represent Sandburg's attempts to create an American version of social realism, writing expansive verse in praise of American agriculture and industry.
 All of these tendencies are manifest in "Chicago" itself.
 Then as now, the city of Chicago was a hub of commodities trading and a key financial center for agricultural markets.
-The city was also a center of the meat-packing industry and an important railroad hub; these industries are also mentioned in the poem.
+The city's function and ability to get product to market helped make it an international hub.
+These industries are mentioned in the poem.

 One of Chicago's many nicknames, "City of the Big Shoulders," is taken from the poem's fifth line.